 8. Neuromuscular Re-Education

-This technique is used by therapists to restore an individual’s normal movements.
+Therapists use this technique to restore an individual’s normal movements.
 With neuromuscular re-education, you can improve your posture and learn the proper sitting, sleeping, and body mechanics to protect the injured parts of the body.

 9. Epsom Salt Bath